Travel Nurse Frequently Asked Questions (FAQ)

 What kinds of Facilities can I work at?

-A wide range of healthcare facilities use travel nurses, from prestigious teaching facilities to small community Hospitals, outpatient surgery centers, clinics and much more.
-You can search jobs by keyword/specialty/etc. here.
+A wide range of healthcare facilities use travel nurses, from prestigious teaching facilities to small community hospitals, outpatient surgery centers, clinics, and much more.
+You can search for jobs by keyword/specialty/etc. here.

 How will several travel jobs look on my résumé?

-Most hiring Staff are familiar with the travel industry and will see this as positive experience on your résumé.
+Most hiring Staff are familiar with the travel industry and will see this as a positive experience on your résumé.
 Working as a travel nurse proves your dedication to your profession and your ability to adapt quickly.

 What type of orientation will I receive?